Bipolar disorder: Diagnosis

 Bipolar disorder is commonly diagnosed during adolescence or early adulthood, but onset can occur throughout life.
 Its diagnosis is based on the self-reported experiences of the individual, abnormal behavior reported by family members, friends or co-workers, observable signs of illness as assessed by a clinician, and ideally a medical work-up to rule out other causes.
 Caregiver-scored rating scales, specifically from the mother, have shown to be more accurate than teacher and youth-scored reports in identifying youths with bipolar disorder.
 Assessment is usually done on an outpatient basis; admission to an inpatient facility is considered if there is a risk to oneself or others.

 The most widely used criteria for diagnosing bipolar disorder are from the American Psychiatric Association's (APA) Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) and the World Health Organization's (WHO) International Statistical Classification of Diseases and Related Health Problems, 10th Edition (ICD-10).
 The ICD-10 criteria are used more often in clinical settings outside of the U.S. while the DSM criteria are used within the U.S. and are the prevailing criteria used internationally in research studies.
 The DSM-5, published in 2013, includes further and more accurate specifiers compared to its predecessor, the DSM-IV-TR.
-This work has influenced the upcoming eleventh revision of the ICD, which includes the various diagnoses within the bipolar spectrum of the DSM-V.
+This work has influenced the eleventh revision of the ICD, which includes the various diagnoses within the bipolar spectrum of the DSM-V.

-Several rating scales for the screening and evaluation of bipolar disorder exist, including the Bipolar spectrum diagnostic scale, Mood Disorder Questionnaire, the General Behavior Inventory and the Hypomania Checklist.
-The use of evaluation scales cannot substitute a full clinical interview but they serve to systematize the recollection of symptoms.
+Several rating scales for the screening and evaluation of bipolar disorder exist, including the Bipolar Spectrum Diagnostic Scale, Mood Disorder Questionnaire, the General Behavior Inventory and the Hypomania Checklist.
+The use of evaluation scales cannot substitute for a full clinical interview, but they serve to systematize the recollection of symptoms.
 On the other hand, instruments for screening bipolar disorder tend to have lower sensitivity.